 Having a local file server, instead of a home cloud server, can provide you with additional privacy benefits.
-No one else will be able to access your files if the cloud is hacked because your files are not stored on a cloud but are stored directly on your own home server and local network.
+No one else will be able to access your files if the cloud is hacked because your files are not in cloud storage but are stored directly on your own home server and local network.

 Connecting Your Server to a VPN